 Platforms: Windows, PS4, Xbox One, Nintendo Switch

-The Darksiders franchise encompasses three mainline games and one spin-off, Darksiders Genesis, which we recommend Death’s Door fans check out.
+The Darksiders series includes three main games and one spin-off, Darksiders Genesis, which we suggest Death’s Door fans try.

 While the series is already known for its satisfying blend of hack and slash combat and Zelda-inspired puzzles, Genesis ups the ante by introducing a pulled-out, isometric camera angle.

-It’s admittingly not as polished as its numbered predecessors, but manages to nail the tried-and-true combat and progression mechanics Darksiders fans have come to expect.
+It’s admittedly not as refined as its numbered predecessors, but manages to nail the tried-and-true combat and progression mechanics Darksiders fans have come to anticipate.